mbt-administrator/DemoSDK.Android/README.md

 *Note : This value is in milliseconds.*

 - `configureAcquisitionFromDeviceCommand(DeviceStreamingCommands... deviceCommands)` *: you can send commands to change the headset device notch filter, gain, MTU, or enable DC Offset and Triggers detection before starting the stream.
-You can send one or more commands by separating them with a commma in the method parameters.
-If you do not specify any `configureAcquisitionFromDeviceCommand` in your `StreamConfig` builder, the default filter, gain and MTU are used.
+You can send one or more commands by separating them with a comma in the method parameters.
+If you do not specify any `configureAcquisitionFromDeviceCommand` in your `StreamConfig` builder, the default filter, gain and MTU are used and DC offset, saturation and triggers are not detected.

 Here is a full example of streaming EEG data when a headset is connected :